-- Written Notice (for screening if needed); - f.
+- e.
 Providing all information regarding the BCW Program, including family rights and procedural safeguards under the law as well as a copy of the "Notice of Infant/Toddler and Family Rights under Babies Can't Wait" to each family.
-Discussing as well as reviewing each document with them if the screening or developmental information of the child indicates further testing or if the family indicates they want further testing (and the screening does not indicate a need); - g.
-Obtaining written informed parental consent for the developmental evaluations and assessments to be completed by BCW, using the Babies Can't Wait Prior Written Notice & Consent form (for evaluation and Assessment): - Obtaining written parental consent (using current DPH/BCW Authorization for Release of Information Form) to obtain and share necessary information with the child's primary care physician (PCP), other appropriate medical specialists, health service providers, child care providers and other parties/providers, as necessary or indicated by the family; - i.
-Requesting from the PCP a completed Physician's Health Summary Form; - j.
-Completing with the family the initial intake information to be discussed and used for assessment purposes; - k.
-Reviewing and completion of Family Assessment and Routines and Activities Section of the IFSP based on gathered information about the family's everyday routines and activities as well as the child's behavior and interactions within those contexts during family interview and initial intake activities; - I. Discussing topics the family is interested in learning more about; - m.
-Gathering information about the family concerns, priorities and resources; - Discussing the formal and informal supports the family uses or would like to use; completed with family consent; - o.
-Obtaining a summary of child's medical status; - Exploring and identifying roles that the family may want to play in the evaluation and assessment process; - q.
+Discussing as well as reviewing each document with them if the screening or developmental information of the child indicates further testing or if the family indicates they want further testing (and the screening does not indicate a need); - f.
+Obtaining written parental consent (using current DPH/BCW Authorization for Release of Information Form) to obtain and share necessary information with the child's primary care physician (PCP), other appropriate medical specialists, health service providers, childcare providers and other parties/providers, as necessary or indicated by the family; - g.
+Requesting from the PCP a completed Physician's Health Summary Form; - h.
+Completing with the family the initial intake information to be discussed and used for assessment purposes; - Reviewing and completion of Family Assessment and Routines and Activities Section of the IFSP based on gathered information about the family's everyday routines and activities as well as the child's behavior and interactions within those contexts during family interview and initial intake activities; - j.
+Discussing topics the family is interested in learning more about; - k.
+Gathering information about the family concerns, priorities and resources; - I. Discussing the formal and informal supports the family uses or would like to use; completed with family consent; - m.
+Obtaining a summary of child's medical status; - n.
+Exploring and identifying roles that the family may want to play in the evaluation and assessment process; - o.
 Entering into BIBS any needed screening and intake authorizations, including interpretation.